-Natural resource managers, and hunting and angling organisations and associations should be encouraged to provide leadership on the issue, including tourism operators, military, sports shooters, hunters, fishers to raise awareness of the problem; promote non-toxic alternatives; and to support immediate substitution of lead ammunition and fishing weights.
+Natural resource managers, and hunting and angling organizations and associations should be encouraged to provide leadership on the issue, including tourism operators, military, sports shooters and hunters to raise awareness of the problem; promote non-toxic alternatives; and to support substitution of lead ammunition within three years.

-Conservation organisations and government agencies and other natural resource management professionals which use ammunition for pest and wildlife management, and invasive species control should, with immediate effect, become lead ammunition-free thus leading the way for other bodies and organisations to do likewise.
+Conservation organizations and government agencies and other natural resource management professionals which use ammunition for pest and wildlife management, and invasive species control should, with immediate effect, become lead ammunition-free thus leading the way for other bodies and organizations to do likewise.